-- Click Configure Destinations in the Platform Event Filters window.
-The Configure Destinations window displays a number of destinations. - 2 Click the number of the destination you want to configure. - NOTE: The number of destinations that you can configure on a given system may vary. - 3 Select the Enable Destination check-box. - 4 Click Destination Number to enter an individual IP address for that destination.
+Click Configure Destinations in the Platform Event Filters window.
+The Configure Destinations window displays a number of destinations.

+The configure Destinations window displays a number of destination

+2 Click the number of the destination you want to configure.

+NOTE: The number of destinations that you can configure on a given system may vary.

+- 3 Select the Enable Destination check-box. - 4 Click Destination Number to enter an individual IP address for that destination.
 This IP address is the IP address to which the platform event alert is sent. - 5 Enter a value in the Community String field to act as a password to authenticate messages sent between a management station and a managed system.
 The community string (also called the community name) is sent in every packet between the management station and a managed system. - 6 Click Apply Changes. - 7 Click Go Back to Platform Events Page to go back to the Platform Event Filters window.